AndrewHaine/go-tello/README.md

-# Go Tello Controller
+# Go Tello 🚁

-Controller for Tello drone written in Go.
+Client for controlling and receiving data from a DJI Tello Drone.